-Students explore a range of methods to create art such as sculpture, painting, drawing and digital art for creating artwork and designs through activities that develop creativity and imagination.
-Students are introduced to visual communication and learn to communicate to an audience and answer a brief.
-All manual work is documented in a visual diary and refined in a folio of work.
+Students explore a range of methods to create art with a focus on sculpture, painting, drawing and digital art for creating artwork and designs through activities that develop creativity and imagination.
+Students are introduced to visual communication and learn to communicate with an audience and answer a brief.
+All work is documented in a visual diary and refined in a folio of work.
 Students respond to artworks and acquire the knowledge of artists' use of art elements and principles.
-In responding to art, students study how artists use the art elements and principles to make meaning and gain the audience's attention.
+In responding to art, students study how artists use Art Elements and Principles to make meaning and gain the audience's attention.